chills/teamkit-ux-design/README.md

 4)  Select the checkbox that says "My questions are already written"
 5)  Then, open your UX and Design Team Health survey text file and select everything
 6)  Your next action is to copy and paste the contents of the text file into the open comment field displayed in Survey           Monkey, titled "Copy and Paste Questions"
-7)  Hit "Add Questions" in the dialoge box and you're done!
+7)  Hit "Add Questions" in the dialogue box and you're done!

 All contents of Team Kit are created under a Creative Commons Attribution Licence.